ad-si/adriansieber-com/content/2019-11-27_purely_functional_programming/index.md

 &nbsp;

 \Large PS: We are looking for working students! \newline
-\Large PS2: More rants on Twitter @AdrianSieber
+\Large PS2: More rants on 𝕏 @AdrianSieber